 - Lift the parchment paper out of the pan using the overhang on the sides and cut into squares.
 Store in an airtight container at room temperature for up to a week.

-Make ahead tip: There are many ways to start ahead on this recipe.
+- Make Ahead & Freezing Instructions: There are many ways to start ahead on this recipe.
 You can prepare and bake the crust through step 2 a day or 2 ahead of time.
 Store in the refrigerator until ready for the caramel.
 You can also prepare the caramel a day or 2 ahead of time.
 Warm it just until it is spreadable (but not totally liquid), then pour over crust and allow to set.
 Continue with step 4.
 Prepared bars can be frozen up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before enjoying.

 - Special Tools: KitchenAid Hand Mixer | Glass Baking Dish | Aluminum Square Pan | Glass Mixing Bowls | Stainless Steel Saucepan | Copper Saucepan